-When reporting an alarm please have the exact address of the property, or the details of the location, make, model, colour and registration number of the vehicle.
+When reporting an alarm, please tell us the exact address of the property, or the details of the location, make, model, colour and registration number of the vehicle.

-This will allow us to check our records for any contact details, and sort it out as quickly as possible.
+This will allow us to check our records for any contact details, and help us sort the issue as quickly as possible.